Shredmetal/Ad_Astra_Tactical/lore/navies.md

 This technical focus creates a paradoxical advantage in combat scenarios.
 Pirates operating from more traditional military mindsets find themselves facing opponents who understand the underlying physics of space combat at a fundamental level.
 While a pirate might have practical experience in ship-to-ship engagement, they face naval officers who can predict particle dispersion patterns to a degree of accuracy that makes evasion nearly impossible.

+The ability to operate in these space battlefields is the result of hard-won expertise, succinctly stated in this [Naval Academy Press Paper](triumph-of-direct-action-theory.md)

 ### The Knowledge Arms Race

 The technical specialisation of naval crews has created a knowledge arms race between the Federation and Hegemony.
 While the two utopias collaborate on basic research, each has developed proprietary approaches to system optimisation and operation.
 Federation